lazlowa/pypz-python/_sources/core/models.rst.txt

 Metaclass
 +++++++++

-Notice that a custom metaclass is used to be able to intercept the creation of the Instance object.
+Notice that a custom metaclass is used (:class:`pypz.core.specs.instance.InterceptedInstance`) to be able to intercept the creation of the Instance object.

-.. autoclass:: pypz.core.specs.instance.InterceptedInstance
-   :no-index:

 Dependencies
 ++++++++++++